Pros & Cons of Townhomes, Condos & Single-Family Homes For First-Time Buyers

 What Is a Townhouse?

-Townhouses are single-family dwellings with multiple floors, attached or adjacent properties, and private entrances.
-They are similar to duplexes but generally are individually owned properties.
+Townhouses are single-family dwellings with multiple floors, share one or two walls with adjacent properties, and have private entrances.
 Townhouses and row houses are somewhat the same.
-The biggest difference is that row houses line up in rows next to each other.
-Townhomes have different configuration options and are available in many cities, often closer to the downtown area.
+The biggest difference is that row houses tend to be in the city and don't have homeowner associations.
 Their name comes from an old English term where royalty would have a home "in town" separate from their residence in the countryside.

 They tend to be smaller than the traditional standalone home.
-A townhouse may be a good option for those who do not mind living close to others or want to be in more tightly knit communities or in downtown areas where larger homes are not as commonly found.
+A townhouse may be a good option for those who prefer a small lot with less maintenance, want to be in a tightly-knit community, or in downtown areas where larger homes are not as commonly found.

 Benefits of Owning a Townhouse

 Townhouses come with numerous benefits.
-They tend to be less expensive than a detached home and work well for those who don't like to do a lot of yard work since most have small yards.
-Generally, these homes have less overall maintenance because of the shared walls and limited space.
+They tend to be less expensive than a detached home and work well for those who don't like to do a lot of yard work given the yards are small or nonexistent.
+Generally, these homes have less overall maintenance because of the lot size and many homeowner associations cover the exterior maintenance.

 Drawbacks of Owning a Townhouse